Cummins: China operations

 Cummins has some joint ventures with Chinese manufacturers, such as Dongfeng Cummins, a joint venture with Dongfeng Automobile Company, as well as Guangxi Cummins Industrial Power with LiuGong.
+One of the most successful joint ventures is the joint venture with Foton called Beijing Foton Cummins Engine Company.
+This joint venture developed the ISG/X12 engine platform in the mid-2010s.
+The ISG/X12 in China has surpassed 240,000 units per year making it the highest volume heavy duty engine in the Cummins product line.
+The ISG/X12 is the foundation for all Cummins future engine platforms.

 Other entities were Cummins Beijing, Chongqing Cummins Engine, Xi’an Cummins Engine, Wuxi Newage Alternators, Xiangfan Fleetguard, Wuxi Cummins Turbo Technologies.

 India operations

 Cummins India is the Indian subsidiary of Cummins.
 Cummins India is publicly traded on the Bombay Stock Exchange (BSE) and the National Stock Exchange of India (NSE).
 Cummins began its India operations on 17 February 1962 in a joint venture with the Kirloskar Group.
 The ownership structure of the joint venture was divided as follows: